nol166/JS-Closures/README.md

   })
   ```

-  * You will notice that we are returning the results of `displayImage()` with the results from our API passed as an argument.
+  * You will notice that we are returning the results of `displayImage()` being invoked with the data from our API request passed as an argument.

   * `displayImage` is a helper function that adds `li` elements for each image to the DOM.